 MRL is a unique year long continuous professional development programme designed to help you become a cultural leader for the 21st Century; resilient and entrepreneurial.
 You get a £7,500 programme for a deposit fee of £795:

-- a fully funded overseas study visit to the country of your choice
+a fully funded overseas study visit to a country or countries of your choice

 Bursaries are available.

 The website contains a wealth of information about the Programme.
 If you are considering making an application we suggest you thoroughly explore it.
 If this throws up any questions then get in touch with us.
 If you feel that you or your organisation could benefit from the MRL method but in a bespoke way, then get in touch.

 We offer a 360° examination of leadership, provided in variety of environments and using a wide range of thinking, reflecting and learning processes.
 Review the current programme to learn more about how this discovery driven, iterative approach to personal development and leadership training is applied.
 You can think of MRL as a series of connected social, emotional, physical and intellectual learning 'spaces', developed to recognise that everyone experiences, thinks and acts in their own way.

 Each event has its own support material, exercises and briefing notes.
 These are available at any time via the dedicated MRL server.
 Every workshop and masterclass is carefully evaluated and because the Programme runs from May to March we have scope to make content adjustments in light of feedback, if required.

 You will choose your Mentor at the first residential retreat and they will support your development journey with personal coaching, phone and email support.
 In March, at the end of your MRL year, you are given all of your your responses to the post workshop completion surveys.
 These documents provide a record of your development.
 You will also receive a Certificate of Completion.